mzattera/predictive-powers/docs/index.md

   * `CompletionService`: text completion: basically, it executes given text prompt.

-  * `ChatService`: handles conversations with an agent, taking care of agent personality and conversation history.
+  * `ChatService`: handles conversations with a chatbot, taking care of its personality and conversation history.

-     OpenAI implementation supports function calls as well.

-  * `EmbeddingService`: embeds text and calculates semantic (cosine) similarity between texts; it takes care of automatically splitting long texts when needed.

-  * `QuestionAnsweringService`: answers questions, using an user-provided context.
-The context can be a list of embeddings from a [knowledge base](#kb).

-  * `QuestionExtractionService`: extracts different kinds of questions from a text (e.g. true/false question, multiple choices quizzes, etc.).
-It automatically handles long texts.

-     Provided only over OpenAI endpoint for now.
+  * `AgentService`: allows you to access agents; these are chatbot capable of tool calling.
+The library handles transparently the details of tool call mechanisms providing an uniform interfce across providers.

+	 In current implementation, OpenAI agents are created and their configuration stored server-side through the assistants API.

+  * `EmbeddingService`: provide service to embed text, including automated chunking.

   * `ImageGenerationService`: to create images.

-     Provided over both OpenAI (DALL-E) and Hugging Face (Openjourney) endpoints.

 Unsurprisingly (?), `SearchEndpoint` provides only one service: